cpayfinance/cpay-crypto-gateway-wp/README.md

 ## Prerequisites
 - WordPress (version 6.1.1+)
 - Plugin of WooCommerce
-- Get MerchantID and SecurityKey
+- MerchantID and SecurityKey from cpay team

 ## Install